Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 ## Reinforcement Learning Model

-The task of playing a game to maximize score closely models a _Markov decision process (MDP)_ shown in Fig. \ref{fig:mdp}.
+The task of playing a video game like those on the Atari 2600 or the Nintendo Entertainment System (NES) to maximize score closely models a _Markov decision process (MDP)_ shown in Fig. \ref{fig:mdp}.
+In this case, an agent experiences a game in pixel space $\mathcal{S}$ to produce actions among a discrete action space $\mathcal{A}$ corresponding to combinations of buttons on a controller.
+Games define different reward spaces $\mathcal{R}$, but typically the agent receives positive rewards for scoring points or moving forward in a level; and negative rewards for losing points, backtracking in a level, or losing a life.

 \begin{figure}[!ht]
 \centering
 \includegraphics[width=0.6\textwidth]{img/mdp}
 \caption{The general form of a Markov decision process (MDP).
-An agent produces an action that actuates some environment.
-The environment produces a new state, and a reward that the agent observes.
+An agent produces an action $a \in \mathcal{A}$ that actuates some environment.
+The environment produces a new state $s \in \mathcal{S}$, and a reward
+$r \in \mathcal{R}$ that the agent observes.
 The process repeats indefinitely.}
 \label{fig:mdp}
 \end{figure}